skrodahl/sorbits/README.md

 Then it goes back to the same difficulty as level 1.
 But there is one more, deadly, red photon in play...

+There's more for you to discover, the quasar is really helpful!

 The game is nothing like, but still drawing inspiration from, the arcade game [Tempest](https://en.wikipedia.org/wiki/Tempest_(video_game)).